fastoch/Networking/VLANs2.md

 A VTP **client** cannot create, change or delete VLANs.
 It is able to send and forward advertisements.

 ### VTP major issue

+Let's imagine that someone adds a switch to the production network, and that this switch was previously in a lab environment.
+In a lab environment, VLANs may have been added, modified or deleted many times, and thus the revision number might be a lot higher than the production network.
+A lot of people make the mistake of assuming that as long as the switch is configured as a VTP client, it will not cause any problems on the network.
+But as soon as the new client is added to the VTP domain, if it's configured with a **null** domain, it can automatically join the current VTP domain.
+As soon as that happens, the devices will synchronize their database to the latest configuration (the highest revision number).

+Having the production switches configuration overwritten by the new lab switch configuration will disable all ports that have been put into VLANs that no longer exist, which will bring our entire network down pretty quickly.
+That's very worrying, to say the least, that the introduction of a single switch can bring down an entire enterprise network.

 ---